paolobenve/myphotoshare/README.md

 It's an open source web photo gallery aimed at sleekness and speed.
 It keeps with an old hat mentality, preferring to work over directory structures rather than esoteric photo database management software.
 Everything it generates is static, which means it's extremely fast.

-This is a Jason A. Donenfeld's Photofloat fork.
-It also received and merged Joachim Tingvold's patches about showing videos.
+This is a Jason A. Donenfeld's Photofloat fork, enriched by following contributors: Jerome Charaoui's patches about showing videos, and Paolo Benvenuto's following development.

 [Check out a demo!](http://palmaro.qumran2.net/#!/_folders-giovani-biscotti_natale_2016/giovani_preparazione_biscotti_2016-12-16-17.17.27.jpg)